ziad0nassif/ziad0nassif/README.md

 ## Hi there 👋

+I'm a Systems and Biomedical Engineering student with a passion for Data Science, Machine Learning, and AI.
+Always learning, collaborating, and developing projects that push the boundaries of what's possible!
 <!--
 **ziad0nassif/ziad0nassif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.